Road Maintenance Information

 Need to find out which Chelan County Maintenance District you live in?
 Click the link below for the districts map:

-For questions regarding snow & ice control work in Chelan County, email Brad Harn, Road Superintendent, or call (509) 667.6626.
+For questions regarding maintenance work in Chelan County, email Brad Harn, Road Superintendent, or call (509) 667.6626.

 Road Maintenance Districts: